deanishe/alfred-workflow/docs/xml_format.rst

 ``mod="<key>"`` attributes (see lines 6–10 in the :ref:`example XML <xml-example>`).

-In **Alfred-Workflow**, you can set modifier-specific subtitles with the ``modifier_subtitles`` argument to :meth:`Workflow.add_item() <workflow.workflow.Workflow.add_item>`, which must be a dictionary with some or all of the keys ``alt``, ``cmd``, ``ctrl``,
+In Alfred-Workflow, you can set modifier-specific subtitles with the ``modifier_subtitles`` argument to :meth:`Workflow.add_item() <workflow.workflow.Workflow.add_item>`, which must be a dictionary with some or all of the keys ``alt``, ``cmd``, ``ctrl``,